back

 It is crucial to keep in mind that when you are applying for a new credit card, you are agreeing to take on increased total credit limits, which means you will have significantly more available credit.
 A higher credit limit requires increased responsibility to ensure you do not fall into a debt trap.
 Handling the new debt taken on irresponsibly will just result in further damage to your credit score.

-The bottom line is that while other factors impact your score more, applying for too many credit cards too close together can hurt your credit score.
+The bottom line is that while other factors impact your credit more, applying for too many credit cards too close together can hurt your credit score.
 The lender checking your score will always view too many inquiries as a credit risk.
-This is why every qualified professional suggests only applying for a credit card when you need it and are sure you have a score good enough for lender approval.
+This is why every CreditNinja suggests only applying for a line of credit when you need it and are sure you have a score good enough for lender approval.
+If you would like a loan instead of a line of credit, consider a personal loan from CreditNinja!
+CreditNinja offers industry wide competitive rates, which means you may be able to get a lower rate than you would with some credit cards or other bad credit loans.
+Head over to the easy online application to see if you qualify today!

 References: